-- 4.1.1 Ordinary Organisations: A psychotherapy organisation will initially be accepted as an Ordinary Organisation. - 4.1.1.1 The organisation must be legally registered, and must possess an accountable administrative and financial structure; it must be active in the field of psychotherapy; it must have a clear definition of who is within the organisation, and on what grounds; and it must have a written code of ethics or practice, compatible with the ethical guidelines of the EAP. - 4.1.1.2 Ordinary Organisations that are not members of the Governing Board may be organised within the EAP in a Chamber of Ordinary Organisations.
-If an Ordinary Organisation does not apply to be a NUO & EWO, it can remain as an Ordinary Organisation. - 4.1.1.3 All organisations that are training schools which have achieved European Accredited Psychotherapy Training Institute (EAPTI) status are accepted as an Ordinary Organisation
+- 4.1.1 Ordinary Organisations: A psychotherapy organisation will initially be accepted as an Ordinary Organisation. - 4.1.1.1 The organisation must be legally registered, and must possess an accountable administrative and financial structure; it must be active in the field of psychotherapy; it must have a clear definition of who is within the organisation, and on what grounds; and it must have a written code of ethics or practice, compatible with the ethical guidelines of the EAP. - 4.1.1.2 Ordinary Organisations that are not appointed as members of the Governing Board (i. e. as an NUO (§4.1.2) or as an EWO (§4.1.3) may be organised within the EAP in a Chamber of Ordinary Organisations.
+If an Ordinary Organisation does not apply to be a NUO & EWO, it can remain as an Ordinary Organisation. - 4.1.1.3 European Accredited Psychotherapy Training Institutes (EAPTI), which are training schools that have achieved the status of a European Accredited Psychotherapy Training Institute (EAPTI), are accepted as an 'Ordinary Organisation'. - 4.1.1.4 EAPTIs, as Ordinary Organisations, may also organise themselves in a Chamber of EAPTIs, within the Chamber of Ordinary Organisations.